shahriarahmadf/event-llm/README.md

 │   ├── Shp/                        # Shapefiles for spatial analysis
 │   ├── Weather/                    # Weather data relevant to the events │   ├── processed/                  # Preprocessed datasets
-│       ├── 1_cbgid_assigned_by_category/
-│           ├── unscheduled_intermediate/   # Intermediate data for unscheduled events
-│       ├── 2_cbgid_downscaled/             # Downscaled CBG data
+│       ├── 1_cbgid_assigned_by_category/   # Data after assigning CBGID, as separate file for each category │           ├── unscheduled_intermediate/   # Intermediate (step) processed from for unscheduled data in assigning CBGID │       ├── 2_cbgid_downscaled/             # Downscaled CBG data
-│       ├── 3_hourly_events_cbgid_category/ # Hourly event data categorized by CBG ID
+│       ├── 3_hourly_events_cbgid_category/ # Hourly event data categorized by CBG ID - exploded into rows
 │       ├── 4_events_join_w_mobility/       # Events joined with mobility data
-│       ├── 5_processed_daily/              # Final processed daily data
+│       ├── 5_processed_daily/              # Final processed daily data - ready for boxplots
 ├── results/
-│   ├── 1_box_plots/               # Box plots for visualizing results
+│   ├── 1_box_plots/               # Box plots results
-├── coe_fall2024/                  # Files and documentation for the COE (Fall 2024)
-├── experiment_notebooks/          # Jupyter notebooks for analysis and experiments
+├── code_fall2024/                 # All experiment code of Fall2024 wrapped up
+├── experiment_notebooks/          # Notebooks that were used for experiments (not the best organized form) ├── utils/                         # Utility functions for assisting the main code │   ├── spatial/
-├── utils/
+│   ├── time/
-│   ├── spatial/                   # Utility scripts for spatial data processing │   ├── time/                      # Utility scripts for time-related data processing
+├── requirements.txt/              # This file ensure all libraries to install

+The results folder may also contain additional results from experiments from experiment_notebooks.